 The best parent themes as of writing this post, are Genesis and Astra.

-The ones that are slowest based on user feedback and reviews is Divi and Elementor.
+The ones that are slowest based on user feedback and reviews are Divi and Elementor.

 When you seek out your ideal site design (child themes), look for theme styles that are built with faster parent themes.